The IO shield in a computer has its unique advantage, but it is less prioritized when compared to the other components in a computer.

 What is an IO shield?

-The IO shield is a thin steel piece that we use to protect the motherboard from dust.
+The Input/Output (IO) shield is a thin steel piece that we use to protect the motherboard from dust.
 The primary purpose of an IO shield is to cover the unwanted area at the rear side of the CPU cabinet and give place to the required areas or ports of the motherboard.
-The IO shield is also called an Input-Output shield because its position is in between the Input to the monitor and Output from the CPU.

 You can see the picture of an IO shield here.